 What cards do you need to bartend in Vegas?

 All bartenders in Las Vegas will need a Food Handlers Card (health card).
 To get the health card, you register online and watch the safety video, then go into the testing office to pick up the card.
-You must have your health card on your person at all times while working.
+You must always have your health card on your person while working.

 What’s the difference between a TAM Card and an Alcohol Awareness Card?